utshomax/postman-docs/src/pages/docs/administration/sso/admin-sso.md

 ### Creating user accounts

-You can create an account for a user in the Identity Provider (IdP).

-The first time a new user logs in to Postman through the IdP, a Postman account is created under two conditions—the team has seats available and the [**Automatically add new users**](#automatically-adding-new-users) checkbox was enabled during SSO configuration.
+The first time a new Postman user [signs in to Postman through the IdP](/docs/administration/sso/user-sso/), a Postman account is created and the user is automatically added to the team if the following is true: the team has seats available and the [**Automatically add new users**](#automatically-adding-new-users) checkbox was selected during [SSO configuration](#configuring-the-identity-provider-details).

-The user will be automatically associated to the team with a **developer** role and have access to team resources.
+The user will be automatically associated to the team with a [Developer role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) and have access to team resources.

+> If the required conditions aren't met to automatically join the team, all Team Admins will receive your request to join the team.

 ### Adding existing user accounts

-If a Postman user logs in to Postman through a team's IdP, the user will be automatically added to the team if **one of the following** is true:
+The first time an existing Postman user [signs in to Postman through the IdP](/docs/administration/sso/user-sso/), the user is automatically added to the team if one of the following is true:

-* The team has available seats and the [**Automatically add new users**](#automatically-adding-new-users) checkbox in your configuration is enabled.
+* The team has available seats and the [**Automatically add new users**](#automatically-adding-new-users) checkbox was selected during [SSO configuration](#configuring-the-identity-provider-details).
-* An admin has invited the user to join the team.
+* A Team Admin has [invited the user](/docs/administration/managing-your-team/managing-your-team/#inviting-users) to join the team.

+The user will be automatically associated to the team with a [Developer role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) and have access to team resources.

+> If the required conditions aren't met to automatically join the team, all Team Admins will receive your request to join the team.

 ### Automatically adding new users

-The **Automatically add new users** checkbox in your SSO configuration determines whether users with accounts in your SSO system will be allowed to join your team automatically by signing in to Postman with SSO.
-If this is enabled, users with or without existing Postman accounts can join your team by heading to the [Enterprise sign in page](https://identity.getpostman.com/enterprise/login) and signing in with SSO.
+The **Automatically add new users** checkbox in your [SSO configuration](#configuring-the-identity-provider-details) determines whether users with accounts in your IdP are allowed to join your team automatically by [signing in to Postman through the IdP](/docs/administration/sso/user-sso/).
+If this is selected, users with or without existing Postman accounts can join your team by going to the [Enterprise sign in page](https://identity.getpostman.com/enterprise/login) and signing in with SSO.

 > **Automatically add new users** will only work if your team has user seats available.
-Your team size won't be automatically increased if more users sign in with SSO.
+Your team size won't automatically increase if more users sign in with SSO.

 ### Managing team sign ins